mraufc/kmercounter/README.md

 a file name following option --f must be specified

-default k-mer length is DEFAULT_KMER_LENGTH
+default k-mer length is 30

-default output list size is DEFAULT_OUTPUT_SIZE
+default output list size is 25

 default implementation is bf for Bloom Filter